 How do I get started?

-Create an account on Spruce (from mobile or desktop) and you'll automatically be enrolled in a 14-day trial, no credit card required.
-Once you've created an account, you'll see the Spruce Support conversation in your inbox along with a test patient conversation.
+Create an account on Spruce (from mobile or desktop), and you'll automatically be enrolled in a 14-day trial, no credit card required.
+Once you've created an account, you'll see the Spruce Support conversation in your inbox.

 How to cancel your trial or account?

 Your trial will automatically end after the trial is complete unless you enter your credit card information, so there is no need to do anything.
-If you have entered your credit card information during the trial or are a customer and wish to discontinue services, you can send us a message through Spruce Support, email us at firstname.lastname@example.org.
+If you have entered your credit card information during the trial or are a customer and wish to discontinue services, you can go to Spruce settings on your computer and go to Billing and Cancel.